Frequently Asked Questions

 A diamond simulant is not a diamond at all as the chemical properties are completely dissimilar.
 They can be made out of anything from glass to Cubic Zirconia.
 While they may look similar at first, diamond simulants aren’t as hard and don’t have the same optical properties as diamonds, so they show signs of wear more easily, and are not as radiant.
 Diamond simulants and laboratory-created diamonds often get confused, but they are completely unconnected and very different.

-Laboratory-grown diamonds vs. Cubic Zirconia
+Laboratory-CREATED diamonds vs. Cubic Zirconia

-Laboratory-grown diamonds vs. Moissanite
+Laboratory-CREATED diamonds vs. Moissanite

 Moissanite is a totally different gem that tends to be less expensive than a diamond.
 It started out as a naturally occurring mineral, but natural supply wasn’t enough to make even the smallest pieces of jewelry until scientists discovered a way to replicate it in a laboratory, making it commercially available.
 While it may look like diamond it has a much lower grade in color and hardness.